Transport ServiceAgency: Transportation

-Ambulance Service -- EMERGENCY care ambulances are required to be registered with the Department of Consumer and Industry Services.
+Ambulance Service -- EMERGENCY care ambulances are required to be registered with the Department of Health and Human Services.
 This includes "air ambulances" (helicopters, planes) and watercraft transporting persons for emergency care.
-Ambulance attendants are also required to be licensed with the Department of Consumer & Industry Services; (517) 241-3020.
+Ambulance attendants are also required to be licensed with the Department of Health and Human Services; 517- 373-3740.

 Contact Blue Cross/Blue Shield in Detroit for information on enrolling as a Medicare provider.